Inner banner_COVID

 Vaccines and boosters

 COVID-19 vaccines offer significant protection against severe COVID-19 infection.
 It can be difficult trying to keep up with the latest advice on when to get a vaccine and who is eligible.
-To assist, the latest recommendations on booster doses are summarised below (as per Department of Health and Aged Care, 2024):
+To assist, the latest recommendations on booster doses are summarised below (as per Department of Health and Aged Care, 2024).
+You can also check your eligibility for a COVID-19 booster here.

 Recommendations by Age Group